Classes and Objects in C#

 myCar.Drive(); // Output: Driving the car

-• myCar is an object created from the Car class.
+• myCar is an object of the Car class

 Comments